 The less trash and food you leave out, the better chance you have of curtailing a wasp and/or hornet problem.
 These pests are attracted to food and drink.
 If there’s none around, they’ll be forced to find it elsewhere.
 When that happens, the pests leave your property and become someone else’s problem – which is what we want.

 Wasps & Hornets In Minnesota: Everything You Need to Know

 Sometimes natural ways to get rid of pests simply aren’t possible.
 You might make it impossible for these pests to find drink and food around your place, but their nest is already on your property and the neighbors all leave food out.
 They have no reason to pack up shop because they have a home and food.

 While that’s great for the pests, it’s certainly not ideal for any homeowner dealing a nest and/or colony.
 In fact, it can be a disaster.
 No one wants to spend the warm summer months inside because your backyard is a breeding ground for terrorizing pests that won’t let you unwind in peace.

 Luckily, there’s a simple solution in Minneapolis and the surrounding areas.
 At Abra Kadabra, we’re here to handle all your pests problems in the Twin Cities.

 Wasp & Hornet Removal In Twin Cities, MN

-To learn more about wasp and hornet removal services for your home, community association or business, contact the experts at Abra Kadabra Environmental Services at (763) 537-0330.
+To learn more about wasp and hornet removal and exclusion services for your home, community association or business, contact the experts at Abra Kadabra Environmental Services at (763) 537-0330.
 Our pest control technicians will gladly answer any questions and have you on your way to a pest-free summer!